-How to get free magazines to donate – Decide what you need.
+How to Get Free Magazines to Donate -Donate Magazine : Decide what you need.
 Before approaching someone, make sure you know exactly what you want to be given and the number of magazines you need.
 If you are looking for old or used magazines for a project, consider the number of students who will be working on this project.
 Similarly, if you want to sell donated magazine subscriptions calculate how many people could subscribe based on the size of your community and the number of participants in previous fundraising events.

 Reach out to local businesses.
 While large companies may have more money, they also have less chance of serving the special needs of their community.
 If you need remaindered magazines for art projects (and it doesn’t matter what old or used magazines are) looking for donations or subscriptions, the best solution is to find a locally published magazine.
 Many communities, including small towns and suburbs, have a local magazine that covers regional events and people.